eugenecohen-osu/chi-gem5/chi-report.md

 The SendReadShared is the response to a ReadShared transaction from the interconnect indicating another core is performing the read portion of the read-modify-write.

-The SendReadUnique is the response to a ReadUnique transaction from the interconnet indicating preparation for a write where the data did not already exist in the cache of the requesting CPU.
+The SendReadUnique is the response to a ReadUnique transaction from the interconnect indicating preparation for a write where the data did not already exist in the cache of the requesting CPU.
 Why would this be the case during a read-modify-write?
 Another CPU can take ownership of the cacheline to do a write between this CPU's read and write such that the write causes a ReadUnique.

 The SendCleanUnique is the response to a CleanUnique from the interconnect indicating preparation for a write where the data already existed in the requesting CPU cache in a Shared state.
 This reflects the upgrade in the read-modify-write sequence where the requesting CPU managed to retain the cacheline across the read and write.